Collinformatics/AudioTranscription/README.md

 Install modules:

-- Go back to the Pycharm terminal and install necessary python modules with the pip
+- Go to the Intillij terminal and install necessary python modules with the pip

       pip install deepmultilingualpunctuation